anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

    * - Image Security
      - sec.img.003
-     - Images **must not** be configured to run with privileges higher than the privileges of the actor authorized to run them.
+     - Images **must not** be configured to run with privileges higher than the privileges of the actor authorised to run them.
      - :ref:`chapters/chapter05:run-time security`
    * - Image Security
      - sec.img.004
-     - Images **must** only be accessible to authorized actors.
+     - Images **must** only be accessible to authorised actors.
      -
    * - Image Security
      - sec.img.005
-     - Image Registries **must** only be accessible to authorized actors.
+     - Image Registries **must** only be accessible to authorised actors.
      -
    * - Image Security
      - sec.img.006